pallets-eco/flask-sqlalchemy/docs/models.rst

     class Tag(db.Model):
         id = db.Column(db.Integer, primary_key=True)

-Here we configured `Page.tags` to be loaded immediately after loading a Page, but using a separate query.
+Here we configured ``Page.tags`` to be loaded immediately after loading a Page, but using a separate query.
 This always results in two queries when retrieving a Page, but when querying for multiple pages you will not get additional queries.

-The list of pages for a tag on the other hand is something that's rarely needed - for sure not when you just get the tags e.g. for a specific page.
-For this reason the backref is set to be lazy-loaded.
-That way accessing it for the first time will trigger a query to get the list of pages for that tag.
-If you need to apply further query options on that list, you could either switch to the ``'dynamic'`` strategy - with the drawbacks mentioned above - or get a query object using ``Page.query.with_parent(some_tag)`` and then use it exactly as you would with the query object from a dynamic relaationship.
+The list of pages for a tag on the other hand is something that's rarely needed.
+For example, you won't need that list when retrieving the tags for a specific page.
+Therefore, the backref is set to be lazy-loaded so that accessing it for the first time will trigger a query to get the list of pages for that tag.
+If you need to apply further query options on that list, you could either switch to the ``'dynamic'`` strategy - with the drawbacks mentioned above - or get a query object using ``Page.query.with_parent(some_tag)`` and then use it exactly as you would with the query object from a dynamic relationship.